 - other data processors supporting your care might include domiciliary care providers, residential nursing care providers, day care providers, education providers and prepaid card providers within the European Economic Area

 The Data Controller

-Cheshire West and Chester Council is the Data Controller for this processing with the exception of our residential/nursing and domiciliary care providers who will also be Data Controllers for the purposes of providing you with care and support.
+We are the Data Controller for this processing except our residential/nursing and domiciliary care providers who will also be Data Controllers for the purposes of providing you with care and support.

 The personal information we have collected from you will be shared with fraud prevention agencies who will use it to prevent fraud and money-laundering and to verify your identity.
 If fraud is detected, you could be refused certain services, finance, or employment.